opensafely/documentation/docs/permissions.md

 ## Project Member Management

 When they are approved to use the platform, every OpenSAFELY user is assigned roles that define what they are permitted to do.
-By default, most researchers using the platform will have the ProjectDeveloper role, which permits them to:
+By default, most researchers using the platform will have the **ProjectDeveloper** role, which permits them to:

+* create workspaces
 * run jobs
 * cancel jobs
 * view job outputs
+* publish draft outputs

-Additionally, users with the ProjectCoordinator role can:
+Additionally, users with the **ProjectCoordinator** role can:

 * Invite users to a project, with the desired roles
 * Modify roles for any existing members of a project
 * Remove members from a project

+## Releasing Outputs

+For releasing outputs we have some additional roles:

+**ProjectCollaborator:**

+* View released outputs
+* View draft published outputs

+**OutputChecker:**

+* Release outputs from Level 4 environments
+* Delete outputs in a release

+**OutputPublisher:**

+* Confirm publication of outputs